The Universal Dietary Supplement: Branched – Chain Amino Acids (BCAAs)

 - Intake of BCAA’s help to reduce muscle soreness and delayed onset muscle soreness (DOMS)

-Another recent study conducted in the UK revealed that a daily intake of BCAA supplementation reduced the pain experienced after exercising.
+Another recent study conducted in the UK revealed that a daily intake of BCAA supplementation reduced the pain or delayed onset muscle soreness experienced after exercising.
 According to the study twelve males were provided with either a dose of 10 grams of BCAAs twice daily or a placebo before and following resistance exercise that elevates muscle hypertrophy and in turn induces muscle damage.
 The BCAA supplement was comprised of a ratio of 2:1:1 leucine, isoleucine, and valine, respectively.
 This ratio is quite standard in many BCAA supplements in the industry.
 In addition to this initial dose, after an overnight fast, participants who took the BCAAs were given a 20 gram bolus dose, one hour prior to, and one hour after exercise.
 The participants performed a series of strenuous exercises such as 100 drop jumps from a height of 0.6meters and a 90o squat.
 At the end of the experiment it was revealed that the group that was administered BCAA supplementation experienced accelerated recovery time and in turn experienced much less muscle soreness when compared to the group that took the placebo.
 The study was concluded in a favor of consuming BCAA supplementation when performing strenuous exercise routines for muscle hypertrophy.
 5

 Very similar study was conducted in Japan in 2010, where 12 untrained, healthy female participants were given a daily supplementation of BCAAs (1.2 : 3 : 1.2 ratio) and were asked to perform a series of weighted squat exercises which consisted of 7 sets of 20 squats/set with 3-min intervals between sets.
 The experiment was conducted with a crossover double-blind design.
 The level of soreness was significantly lower in the BCAA trial than in the placebo.
 Plasma BCAA concentrations, which decreased after exercise in the placebo trial, were markedly elevated during the 2 hours post-exercise in the BCAA trial.
 The concentration of plasma elastase (an enzyme that is responsible for a muscle break down) as an index of neutrophil activation (appears as a result of a muscle tissue breakdown) was shown to increase after the squat exercise in both trials, but the change in the elastase level was significant only in the placebo trial.
 These results suggest that muscle damage may be suppressed by BCAA supplementation.
 6